AgateHQ/axate-developer-docs/docs/analytics-hooks.md

 * `axateBonusReadTransaction`:Triggered when a user used bonus money to pay for transaction.
 * `axateFreePeriodTransaction()`: Triggered when a user has read for free, on weekly/daily period.
 * `axateAlreadyReadTransaction`: Triggered when a user has already read the article.

+* `axatePayNow` - In the just read/charge automatically Page Notice, if a user chooses Pay Now and remind me later
+* `axateSetChargeAutomaticallyFromNow` - In the just read/charge automatically Page Notice, if a user chooses Pay Now and don't remind me later

 #### Axate journey hooks